Frances Turner is a practising designer, researcher and Senior Lecturer in Marketing and Entrepreneurial Skills for Fashion and Textiles.

 - Zegna Baruffa.

-Products and designs have been exhibited at many international trade fairs such as Pitti Uomo in Florence and Sportswear trade shows in the USA and Far East.
+Products and designs have been exhibited at many international trade fairs including: Pitti Uomo (Florence), Sportswear trade shows in the USA, Germany and Far East.

 The extensive product range included childrenswear, casual clothing, accessories, as well as kitchen/home textiles, ceramics, craftware and giftware.
 She worked closely with a number of British manufacturers including: